On romance and the quality of books

 So the fact that one sort-of romance by a woman and one almost-definitely-a-romance by a man could be shelved in counterintuitive sections makes me believe there is an inherent gender bias at play.
 And I still believe that, but I’m happy to see Outlander is now in literature as well.

-Despite the fact that labelling a book as romance or science fiction does not change what’s between its pages, it does contribute to how consumers view it.
+Despite the fact that labeling a book as romance or science fiction does not change what’s between its pages, it does contribute to how consumers view it.
 People are going to view a book much differently if it’s marketed as romance than if it’s marketed as science fiction or historical fiction.

 And while that shouldn’t make a difference to how a book is received, it does.
 Lots of readers out there tend to stick to one or two of their favorite genres, and are not very likely to branch out, even if they might enjoy pieces that are classified differently.
 And other times, whether writers and booksellers want to admit it, a book’s genre often speaks to its perceived quality in society.